Pairings | Barbecues

-If you're planning a 4th of July barbecue and haven't yet decided what to drink you might wonder what wine matches barbecued food?
-Here's an article I wrote for Decanter 5 years ago which still holds good today, I think.
+This week is National Barbecue Week in the UK and if you're planning a barbecue this weekend you might well be wondering what to drink.
+Here's an article I wrote for Decanter a few years ago which still holds good today, I think.

 Last night we opened a bottle of 2005 Nugan Estate McLaren Parish Vineyard Shiraz - a typically big lush Aussie red at a hefty 15% ABV.